Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces

 \subsection{The Hessians}

-We will assume $g\in G_0\backslash H^\prime$ in this subsection so that Corollary \ref{corollary of critical point description} holds, i.e. the set of critical points is of dimension one and $\operatorname{U}(1)$-invariant if it is nonempty.
-Since the set of points has positive dimension, we shall actually care about the Hessian in the direction transversal to the critical set.
-We will make this more precise using the local coordinate given by the exponential map to $K_0$ later.
+In this subsection, we assume $g\in G_0\backslash H^\prime$ satisfying that the distance between $\BH^2$ and $g\BH^2$ is positive.
+Therefore, Corollary \ref{corollary of critical point description} implies that the set of critical points is of dimension one and $\operatorname{U}(1)$-invariant.
+Since the set of critical points is of positive dimension, we shall care about the Hessian in the directions transversal to the critical set.
+Later, we will make this more precise using the local coordinates given by the exponential map to $K_0$.